History of Hertfordshire: High Middle Ages

-The first draft of the Magna Carta was written at St Albans Abbey in 1213.
+The first draft of Magna Carta was written at St Albans Abbey in 1213.
 It contained significant provisions still in force to this day, including the principle of habeas corpus (which was first invoked in court in 1305).
 Two years later, King John was in St Albans when he learned of the Archbishop of Canterbury's suspension.
-Though John agreed to the Magna Carta, he did not adhere to it, and Hertfordshire was the main battlefield in the civil war that followed.
+Though John agreed to Magna Carta, he did not adhere to it, and Hertfordshire was the main battlefield in the civil war that followed.
 On 16 December 1216, during the First Barons' War, Hertford Castle surrendered after a siege from Dauphin Louis (later Louis VIII of France), whom the English barons had invited to England to replace John as King.
 Berkhamsted Castle surrendered around the same time.

-In winter 1217, royalist forces plundered St Albans, took captives and extorted £100 from the Abbot, who feared the Abbey would be burned.
+In winter 1217, royalist forces plundered St Albans, took captives and extorted £100 from the Abbot, who feared the abbey would be burned.

 In 1261 King Henry III held parliament in the county.
 In 1295, another parliament was held in St Albans, and in 1299, King Edward I gave Hertford Castle to his wife Margaret of France on her wedding day.

 Hertfordshire is largely on a clay sub-soil, and much of its land, though rich, is "heavy" and not well-suited to crop cultivation with a medieval plough.
 However, the county did grow good barley which later became important for the brewing trade.
 Hertfordshire developed more through commerce than through agriculture which drove most of England's economy during this period.

 In the High Middle Ages, the county was relatively urbanised by medieval standards, but because towns follow roads and Hertfordshire had many small roads rather than a few large ones, there was no large conurbation.

 Commerce grew in Hertfordshire from the start of the 12th century; the number of markets and fairs rose steadily from about 1100 until the Black Death.
 During the 13th century, Hertfordshire's commerce grew still further.
 The county traded in butter and cheese, and to a lesser extent meat, hides and leather.
 Much of this produce was bound for London.
 The county also developed its inns and other services for travellers to and from London.